-The valuation interest rate is based on a risk-free yield curve.
-The risk-free rate used is calculated based on the methodology implemented by EIOPA, which is applied to construct zero coupon base rates from the underlying swap rates plus a credit risk adjustment.
+The valuation interest rate is based on a risk-free yield curve calculated based on the methodology implemented by EIOPA.
+This is applied to construct zero coupon base rates from the underlying swap rates plus a credit risk adjustment.
 The Company uses a continuously compounding version of this rate.